The Art and Science of Naming: Crafting the Perfect Production Team Identity

 4. Make It Sound Like a Team, Not Just a Business

-Your production team is over just a company—it’s a group of creatives working together.
+Your production team is more than just a company—it’s a group of creatives working together.
 Instead of corporate-sounding names, go for something that feels more collaborative:

 - The Reel Collective